crate/services-docs/docs/reference/subscription-plans.rst

 CR1-CR4
 -------

-These are our base plans that offer the best performance, and the biggest flexibility.
-Their specs start from 1.75 CPU, 7 GiB RAM, and 32GiB storage all the way to 14 CPU, 55 GiB RAM, and 512 GiB storage per-node.
+These are the base plans that offer the best performance, and the biggest flexibility.
+Their specs start from 1.75 CPU, 7 GiB RAM, and 32GiB storage, all the way to 14 CPU, 55 GiB RAM, and 512 GiB storage per-node.
 These plans can be scaled to up to 9 nodes.
 If you need more nodes than this, feel free to `contact us`_ at any time.